eievui5/eievui5.github.io/blog/understanding-structures.md

 def MAGIC rb 1 ; allocate one byte at 2 def SPEED rb 1 ; allocate one byte at 3

-def SIZE rb 0 ; save the current index as the structure's size.
+; Save the current index as the structure's size. def SIZE rb 0
 ```

 ...but we can make this even simpler